 "At 83 I have seen terrible injustice heaped against by beloved Panjab and its native Sikh...we must regain our liberty" - Bapu Surat Singh.

 The Indian state is incapable of giving justice to the Sikh, fundamentally justice is not theirs to give, it is ours to take as demonstrated by generations of Sikh revolutionaries.
 Throughout our history we have never shied away from incarceration, death sentences, police brutality or state oppression.
-Today we cry out for restitution, for restorative justice, we plead for clemency, this is not a reflection of the Sikh revolutionary mind but the mind of the enfeebled Sikh, the waged slave of capitalism.
+Today we cry out for restitution, for restorative justice, we plead for clemency, this is not a reflection of the revolutionary Sikh mind (Gurmat).
 Our pursuit of capitalist ideals and our desire to preserve our families, our children, our wealth, our comfortable lives at all cost, has ruined our ability to revolt, to pursue our freedom and accept with courage and pride the fruits of our struggle, whether bitter or sweet.
 Our actions today have reduced centuries of Sikh struggle to mere stories.

 Make up your mind, either you align yourself with the narrative of the state or that of the Sikh revolutionary.
-If you wish to represent the Sikh Sangarsh then educate yourself so that you may be true to the Sikh Sangarsh.
-If you commit to this struggle then you commit to its ideals, to its demand that it be escalated, that it be victorious
+If you wish to represent the Sikh Sangarsh then educate yourself so that you may be true to the Sikh Sangarsh GurSikhi, and Gurmat.
+If you commit to this struggle then you commit to its ideals, to its demand that it be escalated intelligently, that it be victorious.